auth0/auth0-flutter/README.md

 Fetch the latest user information from the `/userinfo` endpoint.

-This method will yield a `UserProfile` instance.
-Check the API documentation<!-- [link to API documentation] --> to learn more about its available properties.
+This method will yield a `UserProfile` instance.<!--Check the API documentation [link to API documentation] to learn more about its available properties. -->

 ```dart
 final userProfile = await auth0.api.userInfo(accessToken: accessToken);